Subscribe to updates

 Summary

-Despite these objections, the committee approved both applications.
-The approval was subject to conditions, including that the EV charging units must comply with 'The Electric Vehicles (Smart Charging Points) Regulations 2021' for the lifetime of the unit.
+The committee voted to approve both applications, subject to conditions.
+The conditions included that the developments must be begun within three years, that the materials used must match those set out in the approved documents, and that the EV charging units must comply with 'The Electric Vehicles (Smart Charging Points) Regulations 2021' for the lifetime of the unit.

 12-18 High Road, East Finchley